 She served on President Carter’s Commission on World Hunger, President Bush’s Commission on Sustainable Development, The Commission on Global Governance, the UN High Level Advisory Board on Sustainable Development, and the World Economic Forum’s Global Design Initiative.

-Before joining the MacArthur Foundation, Simmons was President of Hampshire College, Dean of Students and Assistant Professor of History at Princeton University, and Dean of Jackson College at Tufts University.
+Before joining MacArthur, Mrs. Simmons was President of Hampshire College, Dean of Students and Assistant Professor of History at Princeton University, and Dean of Jackson College at Tufts University.
+She has lived in Oxford, Beirut, Mauritius, and Tunisia.